-- File a writ petition under Article 226 before Hon’ble High Court to quash the FIR mentioning sufficient grounds.
+- File a writ petition under Article 226 before the High Court to quash the FIR mentioning sufficient grounds.

 Case Laws – Section 211 IPC

-Radhika vs Wilson Sundararaj: Investigating officer can’t be charged for false accusation under Section 211 of IPC on the acquittal of accused.
+Radhika vs Wilson Sundararaj: The investigating officer can’t be charged for false accusation under section 211 of IPC on the acquittal of the accused.

-Rajkumar Indarchand Agarwal and others v State of Maharashtra and others: To attract the provision of Section 211 of IPC, the period of limitation would start running from the date of alleged false complaint and not from dismissal or withdrawal of an alleged false complaint.
+Rajkumar Indarchand Agarwal and Others vs State of Maharashtra and Others: To attract the provision of section 211 of IPC, the period of limitation would start running from the date of the alleged false complaint and not from dismissal or withdrawal of an alleged false complaint.